A series of ads featuring

-The post links to a website where consumers can purchase CBD gummies labeled with the Smilz brand name for an undisclosed price, according to a report from Page Six.
+The post links to a website where consumers can purchase CBD gummies labeled with the Smilz brand name for an undisclosed price, according to a

 In her message posted on March 21, the real Bialik clarified that “I am not selling CBD Gummies of any kind and do not plan to do so at any point in the future.”

 She also said that efforts to have the posts taken down have so far not been successful.

 “I have tried to get this removed to no avail,” she wrote.
 “It’s not real.”

 The ads had apparently already drawn the attention of some of Bialik’s social media followers.
 Some fans even posted that they had also tried to have the phony posts taken down by the social media giant Facebook without success.

 “FB feed is currently flooded with ‘sponsored’ ads claiming it’s true,” the follower wrote in a comment to Bialik’s post.
 “Been reporting all of them as False News and scams, but you may have to take legal action against FB, since they’re raking in the cash by selling ad space to spam and malware sites.”

 Phony CBD Ads and Endorsements Abound